Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Methodology

-In Eq.~\eqref{eq:loss_domain_encoder}, both $\mathbf{r}$ and $\mathbf{p}$ are rescaled into a shared vector space with comparable magnitudes.
-Hence, we can directly apply an orthogonal projection approach (as in early studies~\cite{bousmalis2016domain,shen2022connect,yang2023manydg}) to obtain the invariant feature $\mathbf{h}$ by subtracting the parallel component of $\mathbf{p}$ in this shared vector space.
+\textbf{Invariant Feature Projection Learning.} In Eq.~\eqref{eq:loss_domain_encoder}, both $\mathbf{r}$ and $\mathbf{p}$ are rescaled into a shared vector space with comparable magnitudes.
+Hence, we can directly apply an orthogonal projection approach (as in early studies~\citep{bousmalis2016domain,shen2022connect,yang2023manydg}) to obtain the invariant feature $\mathbf{h}$ by subtracting the parallel component of $\mathbf{p}$ in this shared vector space.
 We formalize this in $h(\cdot)$ as shown in Eq.~\eqref{eq:vector_decomposition}:

-Here, $\tilde{\mathbf{r}}$ is the component of $\mathbf{p}$ that is parallel to $\mathbf{r}$ (i.e., containing only domain-related information), while $\mathbf{h}$ is the remainder and thus invariant to domain shifts.
-We thus obtain invariant features $\mathbf{h}$ in a parameter-free manner, often more efficient than approaches requiring additional learnable parameters.
-The function $h(\cdot)$ serves as an essential pre-processing step of the label predictor before completing the forward propagation.
+Here, $\tilde{\mathbf{r}}$ is the component of $\mathbf{p}$ that is parallel to $\mathbf{r}$ with domain covariates, while $\mathbf{h}$ is the remainder and thus invariant to domain shifts.
+We thus obtain invariant features $\mathbf{h}$ without additional parameters, and $h(\cdot)$ serves as an essential pre-processing step before making prediction.